CopperSands/blog-post/tutorial.md

 ![flexbox in html](./screenshots/flex%20row.png)

 To change the layout simply change the flex-direction ``` flex-direction: column; ```.
 This will cause the items to display as a stack of rows and the column will fill the parent elements size.

 ![flexbox columns](./screenshots/flex%20column.png)

+To format a page we will use these basics with a few added attributes.